How to Plan a 3-Day Trip to Zhangjiajie

 In the Morning

-After 40 minutes driving from Wulingyuan, you will get to the entrance of Zhangjiajie Grand Canyon Scenic Area.
+After 40 minutes of driving from Wulingyuan, you will get to the entrance of the Zhangjiajie Grand Canyon Scenic Area.

-Walking through the bridge and going downhill to the Grand Canyon, you’ll start hiking along the canyon for about 1 hour, and then exit the canyon by ferry boat.
-On the way hiking, you will see mountains, cliffs, streams, waterfalls, caves, and forest, making it a getaway from hustle and bustle of the tourist crowds.
+Walking through the bridge and going downhill to the Grand Canyon, you’ll start hiking along the canyon for about 1 hour and then exit the canyon by ferry boat.
+On the way, you will see mountains, cliffs, streams, waterfalls, caves, and forest, making it a getaway from the hustle and bustle of the tourist crowds.

 In the Afternoon

-Go back to Zhangjiajie after the lake tour and stay overnight in downtown.
+Go back to Zhangjiajie after the lake tour and stay overnight downtown.

 Tips: